CaruzzoC/ds_skills_proj/README.md

 * **Multiple Linear Regression** - Baseline for the model
 * **Lasso Regression** - Because of the sparse data from the one hot encoding.
 * **Random Forest** - Due to the One hot encoding, i thought that the Random forest would be a good model.
-* **Extreme Gradient Boosting Regressor** - Beacause i thought it would get a smaller MAE with time.
+* **Extreme Gradient Boosting Regressor** - Because i thought it would get a smaller MAE with time.

 ## Model performance